 At the same time, keep your expectations realistic.
 Make sure your abilities and skills are compatible with the goal you set, and that your time frame for achieving it makes sense.
 For example, your goal shouldn’t be to become COO if you’ve been at the company a year and have no executive management experience.

-- Be specific.
 Now that you have a larger goal in mind—for instance, to move into a vice president level job by next spring—break it into smaller, achievable pieces.
 Set and accomplish subgoals, which should include the specific actions you need to take.
 Checking off each subgoal as you reach it will boost your confidence and move you closer to the bigger one.
 Subgoals also let you monitor progress and adjust strategies as obstacles arise.

 Think about what might stand in your way as you try to achieve your goals, whether that’s logistical, behavioral or organizational.
 Make a list of potential obstacles and try to anticipate –on paper at least–how you would handle each one.

-- Be accountable.
 It’s easy to lose steam or become discouraged while working step-by-step toward an ambitious goal, especially in the face of difficult obstacles, so involve others in your quest.
 You can post your goals on social networks like Twitter or Facebook, which will make you publicly accountable for working toward them.
 Another option is to get an accountability partner—a friend, colleague or mentor—to meet with you for coffee or on the phone every few weeks to discuss the progress you’ve made and what, if anything, is holding you up.